 Fire Damage Restoration Process

 When you first experience a structural fire, knowing what to do next is obvious.
 Call the fire department!
 Contain the fire!
 Extinguish the fire!
-Rapid fire decisions take you from initial event to extinguished fire.
+Rapid-fire decisions take you from the initial event to extinguished fire.

 But what happens next?

 The fire's extinguished, but it seems the journey to recovery has just begun... and it has.
 In the sections below we answer the "what's next?" question.
 In fact, we've identified seven steps to addressing fire damage at your home or commercial property.